Sergei Zhurikov: Biography

 Zhurikov was born in Sevastopol (Crimea) on November 21, 1980.
-Before the Russo-Ukrainian War he served as a sacristan in Kyiv Pechersk Lavra.
+Before the Russo-Ukrainian War, he served as a sacristan in Kyiv Pechersk Lavra.

 During the Russo-Ukrainian War he joined separatist forces under the nom de guerre "Romashka" ("Daisy"), and became one of the leaders of Sloviansk militia.

 Death

 During the early morning on 2 May 2014, Ukrainian government forces launched a large-scale operation to retake the city of Sloviansk, starting the second offensive.
 During the fighting in the center of Sloviansk Sergei Zhurikov was shot by a sniper of the Ukrainian army in May 2, 2014.
+However, in a 2019 interview, fellow collaborator and fighter Andriy "Veter" Eremenko claimed that Zhurikov was executed by unknown assailants while in a bathroom indoors.

-After death he was buried in Seredyna-Buda, Sumy Oblast of Ukraine.
+After his death he was buried in Seredyna-Buda, Sumy Oblast of Ukraine according to the wishes of his mother.

 Legacy

 Russian poet Ivan Belokrylov dedicated a poem to Sergei Zhurikov called "Ballad of a Sexton".